 Customer Marketing Plan

 The customer marketing plan is an area where we see a lot of marketing teams struggle, and it deserves a deep dive.
+By creating a solid framework which marketing can be guided by, content can be pipelined to the audience consistently.
 But first let’s outline the basics:

 - Messaging & positioning: Good ole marketing stuff.

 - Organization design: Ensure you have the right resources on your marketing team to focus on this area of the customer lifecycle, and that they’re aligned with strategies, objectives and KPIs.

 - Budget planning: All the strategy in the world means nothing if you can’t pay to implement it.